SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/README.md

 If anything listed below you have issues with, please come back to this!

-- The device settings won't appear!
+### The device settings won't appear!

 First step will be try to run LAUNCER.exe under compatibility mode for windows xp or vista service pack 2, ( right click LAUNCHER.EXE > Properties )  if that doesn't work.
 Under "Change high DPI settings" click the ☑ for "override high DPI scaling behavior" and make sure that its under "Application"

-- The game won't appear!
+### The game won't appear!

 Read above to change DPI settings!

+### When Downloading DAEMON Tools, windows defender stopped with a warning of PUA:Win32/Puamson

+This should be no issues.
+From what i can tell, its mostly a warning that its an ad based malware but from what i can tell.
+It should be safe.
+Make an exception and download a general anti-virus like MalwareBytes to make scans just to be safe!
+Make sure to close MalwareBytes before installing DTLite, then after installation, run malwarebytes and do a scan.

 This guide covers a lot of fixes for this game, https://oldnewpixel-blogspot-com.translate.goog/2024/07/sega-rally-2-pc-1999.html?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en-US&_x_tr_pto=wapp  I highly recommend it!

-As a last ditch effort, you could try https://sourceforge.net/projects/dxwnd/ A software that helps win32 software like Sega Rally 2 :]
+### As a last ditch effort,
+you could try https://sourceforge.net/projects/dxwnd/ A software that helps win32 software like Sega Rally 2 :]

 ~ Chapter 1 ~